johotpocket/blog-project/README.md

 - CRUD: implementing modifiable entries for the blog

-- Multiple pages: About me, Home, Blog, Create new entry for Blog
+- Multiple pages: About me, Home, Blog, View One Blog, Create new entry for Blog

 - index.js is what our html page renders